jvivs/swagger-stuff-for-free/slides/draft.md

 ## Spec discovery

-App to serve specs and documentation for internal and external specs.
+App to serve specs and documentation for internal and public specs.

 ---